ben-wangz/blog/kubernetes/rook.ceph.md

               --values maria.db.values.yaml \
               --atomic \
               --timeout 600s
           ```
+    * describe pvc may see "subvolume group 'csi' does not exist"
+    * how to solve
+        + ```shell
+          kubectl -n rook-ceph exec -it deploy/rook-ceph-tools -- ceph fs subvolumegroup create ceph-filesystem-01 csi
+          ```
 12. connect to maria-db and check the provisioner of `rook`
     * ```shell